 Read these instructions carefully before filling out Form 3015.
 This form is not used for day care director credentialing.

-A resume does not substitute for any information required on Form 3015.
-To apply, you must submit all of the following:
+A resume does not substitute for any information required on any of the forms below.
+To apply, you must submit all the following:

-- Form 3017, Request for the Criminal History and Central Registry Checks Required for an Administrator’s License;
+- Form 3017, Child Care Regulation Request for Background Checks for an Administrator’s License;

 - Form 2985, Affidavit for Applicants for Employment with a Child Care Facility or Registered Child-Care Home;